Kavin-SN199/BuidingBloCS-I13/README.md

 Hold the gesture still   Prediction is per frame; stability helps confidence.
 Hand centered in camera   Ensures the whole hand is captured.

+## Tips to improve recognition
+ Tip                          Why It Matters

+Good lighting            Helps Mediapipe detect the hand more accurately.
+Solid background         Avoid noisy backgrounds for better hand segmentation.
+Show one hand           The code is set to detect only 1 hand.
+Hold the gesture still   Prediction is per frame; stability helps confidence.
+Hand centered in camera  Ensures bounding box captures the whole hand.

 ##  Acknowledgments